sethrojas21/Roster-IQ/README.md

 # Roster-IQ

 Identifying top college basketball transfer portal talent at any given player and team archetype.

-Currenting generating finals tests on historical data.
-Will release full README when finished.
+This project is currently in progress — running final tests and validating metrics on historical NCAA data.
+A full README and write-up will be added soon.

 Stay tuned.